WebAssembly/component-model/design/mvp/Async.md

 ### Structured concurrency

 Calling *into* a component creates a `Task` to track ABI state related to the *callee* (like "number of outstanding borrows").

 Calling *out* of a component creates a `Subtask` to track ABI state related to the *caller* (like "which handles have been lent").

 When one component calls another, there is thus a `Subtask`+`Task` pair that collectively maintains the overall state of the call and enforces that both components uphold their end of the ABI contract.
 But when the host calls into a component, there is only a `Task` and, symmetrically, when a component calls into the host, there is only a `Subtask`.

-Based on this, the call stack at any point in time when a component calls a host-defined import will have a callstack of the general form:
+Based on this, the call stack when a component calls a host-defined import will have the general form:
 ```
-[Host caller] <- [Task] <- [Subtask+Task]* <- [Subtask] <- [Host callee]
+[Host]
+  ↓ host calls component export
+[Component Task]
+  ↓ component calls import implemented by another component's export 0..N times
+[Component Subtask <> Component Task]*
+  ↓ component calls import implemented by the host
+[Component Subtask <> Host task]
 ```
 Here, the `<-` arrow represents the `supertask` relationship that is immutably established when first making the call.
 A paired `Subtask` and `Task` have the